London Conference of 1946–1947: Second conference: Arab League and Palestine Higher Executive, with parallel Jewish Agency discussions

 The conference restarted in January 1947.
 This time, a Delegation representing the Palestine Arab Higher Executive joined the Arab League states, and Jewish Agency representatives engaged in parallel via informal conversations with the British government.
 On 7 February 1947 the British government submitted a new proposal to all parties.
 The plan proposed a five-year British trusteeship over Palestine with the intention to prepare the country for independence.

 The new proposals were later summarized by the British government as follows:

 The proposed terms of trusteeship would include provision for a substantial measure of local autonomy in areas so delimited as to include a substantial majority either of Jews or of Arabs.
 The High Commissioner would retain responsibility for protecting the minorities in these areas.
 At the centre, the High commissioner would endeavour to form a representative Advisory council.
 At the end of four years, a Constituent Assembly would be elected.
 If agreement was reached between a majority of the Arab representatives a majority of the Jewish representatives in this Assembly, an independent State would be established without delay.
 In the event of disagreement, the Trusteeship Council of the United Nations would be asked to advise upon future procedure.

+The Jewish Agency rejected proposals that did not include an independent state.
+At the same time, the Arab representatives remained in the stance that Jewish immigration resulting in an independent state would result in "bloodshed."
+The Arab representative's counter proposals during the conference offered minority protection and citizenship for the Jewish population that choose to live in Palestine.

 The new British proposal was rejected by all parties – the Jewish Agency, the Palestine Arab Higher Executive and the Arab countries.
 The Jewish Agency requested that Palestine should become a Jewish State, that Jewish immigration should be permitted up to the full extent of the country's economic absorptive capacity and “a viable Jewish State in an adequate area of Palestine.”